Namo Bharat

-Namo Bharat, or RapidX, is a rapid rail system operated by the National Capital Region Transport Corporation (NCRTC) in India's National Capital Region (NCR).
-It is India's first regional rapid transit system and it has been envisioned to replace the conventional non-air-conditioned MEMU-operated local train network with a rapid rail system.
-The Namo Bharat semi-high-speed trainsets have an average speed of 100 km/h.
+Namo Bharat is a rapid rail system operated by the National Capital Region Transport Corporation (NCRTC) in India's National Capital Region (NCR).
+Delhi-Meerut RRTS corridor is India's first regional rapid transit system as a part of Phase-1 aimed to provide faster and more convenient connections to satellite cities.The Namo Bharat semi-high-speed trainsets have an average speed of 100 km/h.

-Germany's Deutsche Bahn won the contract to operate and maintain the entire Delhi–Meerut rapid rail transit corridor for 12 years, with a bid valued at approximately ₹1,500 crores (roughly US$178 million).
+Germany's Deutsche Bahn won the contract to operate and maintain the entire Delhi–Meerut rapid rail transit corridor for 12 years, with a bid valued at approximately ₹15 billion.

 History

-The proposal for a regional rapid transit service to connect Delhi with nearby towns was floated in the late 1990s by the Indian Railways.
+The proposal for a regional rapid transit service to connect Delhi with nearby towns was floated in the 1998 by the Indian Railways under Vajpayee's ministry.
 In 2006, with the ongoing expansion of the Delhi Metro, the plan was under consideration as part of Delhi Metro's expansion to towns in the vicinity.
 In 2013, the Government of India established the National Capital Region Transport Corporation to implement eight planned Regional Rapid Transit Systems (RRTS) aimed at decongesting Delhi and its surrounding areas within a 100–200 km radius.

 The project previously had the name RapidX.
 When passenger services were launched in October 2023, NCRTC rebranded both the RRTS services and the trainsets as "Namo Bharat" (नमो भारत).
-The name means 'bow to India' in Sanskrit, but opposition leaders have noted that 'Namo' is also an abbreviation the incumbent Prime Minister of India, Narendra Modi, himself often uses for his own name, linking the service to him.
+The name means 'bow to India' in Sanskrit, but opposition leaders have noted that 'Namo' is also an abbreviation used for the incumbent Prime Minister of India, Narendra Modi, linking the service to him.